Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Discussion

 \section{Discussion}

-~ \paragraph{Competitive Long-Horizon Performance.} Our experimental evaluations show that the LrcSSM model performs moderately well on short-horizon datasets, as seen in Table~\ref{tab:performance_comparison_short}, while demonstrating highly competitive performance on datasets with long input sequences, as shown in Table~\ref{tab:performance_comparison_long}.
-In those long-sequence tasks, LrcSSMs outperform LRUs, Mamba, and S6, and also achieve better average performance across all datasets, as presented in Table~\ref{tab:comparison_average}.
+~ \paragraph{Competitive Long-Horizon Performance.} Our experimental evaluations show that the LrcSSM model performs moderately well on short-horizon datasets, while demonstrating highly competitive performance on datasets with long input sequences, as shown in Table~\ref{tab:performance_comparison}.
+In those long-sequence tasks, LrcSSMs outperform LRUs, Mamba, and S6, and also achieve better average performance across all datasets.

 The only model that LrcSSMs generally does not outperform is the LinOSS-IM model, except on the EthanolConcentration dataset (for both LinOSS-IMEX and LinOSS-IM versions), and on MotorImagery and EigenWorms (in the case of LinOSS-IMEX).
-This may be attributed to the fact that LinOSS is based on forced linear second-order ODEs, whereas LrcSSMs are built upon LRCs, which are nonlinear first-order ODEs.
+This may be attributed to the fact that LinOSS is based on forced linear second-order ODEs, whereas LrcSSMs are built upon LRCs, which are non-linear first-order ODEs.
 Another possible reason lies in the integration technique: while we were able to outperform the implicit-explicit (IMEX) integration scheme, we did not surpass the fully implicit one (IM) in average test accuracy.
 This suggests that more sophisticated integration schemes for LrcSSMs (which currently use explicit Euler) may be worth investigating.

 \paragraph{Biological Inspirations in Sequence Modeling.} We find it particularly interesting that the LinOSS model also exhibits biological relevance, as it models cortical dynamics through harmonic oscillations.
 In contrast, our approach models information transmission through chemical synapses, which is a different biological phenomenon.
 The strong performance of both approaches, despite being grounded in different aspects of neuroscience, highlights the significant potential of biologically inspired models as a foundation for future research in sequence modeling.